Or04/Employee-management-app/README.md

 # Employee-management-app

-*** ngrok needed: please add the ngrok forwarding url (Referred to Local Host 3000) in all of the screen files Before running.
+*** ngrok and Expo needed: please add the ngrok forwarding url (Referred to Local Host 3000) in all of the screen files Before running.

-clone the code and update the ngrok forwarding url.
+clone the code and update the ngrok forwarding url, then:

-aftar that:

 1.cd server